Laurent Schwartz: Personal ideology

 Apart from his scientific work, Schwartz was a well-known outspoken intellectual.
 As a young socialist influenced by Leon Trotsky, Schwartz opposed the totalitarianism of the Soviet Union, particularly under Joseph Stalin.
-Schwartz ultimately rejected Trotskyism for democratic socialism.
+Schwartz broke with Trotskyism in 1947 and wrote that his "political culture comes almost entirely from that Trotskyist period".

 On his religious views, Schwartz called himself an atheist.